henning410/VuNAPI/README.md

 #### HTTP/2

 By default VuNAPI uses HTTP/2 over HTTPS.
-But it is possible to switch to HTTP/1.1 and disable HTTPS by using:
+But it is possible to switch to HTTP/1.1 by using:
-`DISABLE_HTTP2=true`
+`DISABLE_HTTP2=true`.
+If you use this option, HTTP/1.1 is used, but HTTPS is still enables.

+#### HTTPS

+When using HTTP/2, HTTPS cannot be disabled.
+But if you want to use HTTP/1.1 without HTTPS, add the following option:
+`DISABLE_HTTPS=true`

 #### Unreachable Server